milessabin/milessabin.com/src/html/_posts/2016-05-11-scalac-hacking.md

 }
 ```

 If you compare with the original you'll see just three lines of significant changes.
-These lines implemenet the simple
+These lines implement the simple
 algorithm suggested by [Paul Chiusano][pchiusano] in [his comment][paul-comment] on the ticket,

 > Would it be any easier to just look for partial applications of existing type constructors in left-to-right order?